SSProve/ssprove/DOC.md

 ### Package algebra

-The algebraic laws on packages are expressed as equalities (using Coq's equality type `=`) on `raw_package`.
+The algebraic laws on packages are expressed as equalities (using Rocq's equality type `=`) on `raw_package`.

 #### Associativity of sequential composition / linking